Which type of influence has been most significant in shaping the distribution of religious groups in the United States?

 Prepare for the AMSCO AP Human Geography Test with comprehensive coverage.
 Enhance your learning with quizzes, flashcards, and detailed explanations.
 Ace your exam!

-The influence that has been most significant in shaping the distribution of religious groups in the United States is immigration patterns.
-Throughout U.S. history, waves of immigrants arriving from various regions have brought diverse religious practices and beliefs.
-For instance, significant numbers of Catholics arrived from countries like Ireland and Italy in the 19th and early 20th centuries, influencing religious demographics in urban centers.
+The most significant influence in shaping the distribution of religious groups in the United States has been immigration patterns.
+Throughout U.S. history, various waves of immigration have brought diverse religious beliefs and practices to different regions.
+For instance, early European settlers predominantly practiced Christianity, particularly Protestantism and Catholicism, which established foundational communities.

 Subscribe